ember-cli/broccoli-terser-sourcemap/README.md

 // advanced usage
 var uglified = uglify(input, {
+  exclude: [..], // array of globs, to not minify

+  uglify: {
-  mangle: true,   // defaults to true
+    mangle: false,    // defaults to true
-  compress: true, // defaults to true
+    compress: false,  // defaults to true
-  sourceMapIncludeSources: true // defaults to true
+    sourceMap: false, // defaults to true
-  exclude: [..] // array of globs, to not minify
     //...
-  sourceMapConfig: {
-    enabled: true, // defaults to true
-    extensions: [ 'js' ] // defaults to [ 'js' ]
   }
 });
 ```